-A SharePoint administrator may deploy this add-in either through a wsp file, or through an executable installer.
+A SharePoint administrator may deploy this add-in either through a wsp file, or through the executable installer.

-2. Perform the central configuration for the Web parts.
+2. Perform central configuration for the Web Parts.

-Once installed, as an initial configuration you will only need to configure the connection details to your project's Bizagi portal.
+Once you have installed the Web Parts, as an initial configuration you need to configure the connection details to your project's Bizagi portal.

-Your SharePoint Web designer may start dragging and dropping Bizagi Web parts into SharePoint pages and configure their properties (basic settings, labels, appearance, etc).
+Your SharePoint Web designer may start dragging and dropping Bizagi Web Parts into SharePoint pages and configuring their properties (basic settings, labels, appearance, etc).

 For more information, refer to Using the Web Parts.